alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

     // omitted
 }
 {% endhighlight %}
-The current *acquire* and *release* implementations are completely independent from the map entry.
+The current *acquire* and *release* implementations are completely independent of the map entry.
 As promised, we're using just one `ReentrantLock` for synchronization.
-This approach is known as **Coarse-Grained Synchronization**, since we're using just one lock to enforce exclusive access across the whole hashtable.
+This approach is known as **Coarse-Grained Synchronization** since we're using just one lock to enforce exclusive access across the whole hashtable.

 Also, we should resize the hashtable to maintain its constant access and modification time.
 In order to do that, we can incorporate different heuristics.
 For example, when the average bucket size exceeds a specific number:
 {% highlight java %}